Actions

 Howard Drossin (Composer), Masaru Setsumaru (Programming)

-The Sonic the Hedgehog 3 prototype and Sonic & Knuckles Collection version was composed by an unknown composer, likely in-house at Sega.
-Curiously, this version is the only track from Sonic 3 to be entirely excluded from Sonic Origins.
+The Sonic the Hedgehog 3 prototype and Sonic & Knuckles Collection version were composed by an unknown composer, likely in-house at Sega.
+Curiously, this version is the only track from Sonic 3 to be excluded from Sonic Origins.

 The Sonic the Hedgehog 3 version was almost certainly co-composed by Brad Buxer and Michael Jackson; notably, it includes a 4-bar swinging hip hop beat previously featured in "Blood on the Dance Floor", a single by Jackson (with drum programming credited to Buxer) recorded three years earlier.
 Interestingly, the backing drums of Mushroom Hill Zone Act 1 strongly resemble the beat of this version[28].
 This track reappears in Sonic the Hedgehog Pocket Adventure.